Get the latest insights on measuring the value of your community in CMX’s free 2017 Community Value and Metrics Report.

 We knew we needed to rebuild the site from the ground up, but how could we do that without upsetting or disregarding the 400,000 members who had joined us over four years?

 We launched Smiley360 in December 2009 to meet a big need for brands looking for ways to get people talking about them in an open and honest way.
 People join Smiley360 for fun, to experience new products, services and content, and to share their experience with friends—and brands want the feedback Smiley members can provide.

-As the community grew steadily, it became apparent that we had out-grown the original site.
-We set to rebuild our application, but not before asking members what they wanted (therefore preventing community backlash down the line).
+As the community grew steadily, it became apparent that we had outgrown the original site.
+We decided to rebuild our application, but not before asking members what they wanted (therefore preventing community backlash down the line).
 To start this process the right way, we launched a Community Feedback survey for members to have their say in the future of Smiley360.

 Thousands of our most vocal and opinionated members took this survey.
 A thriving community of members who love to talk… a community manager’s dream.
 But collecting this feedback is no easy feat.

 Here we share our process for how to create a survey to collect useful, unbiased, and actionable feedback from community members to help inform major decisions for developers, clients, or your own internal team.

 7 Steps to Create a Community Feedback Survey

 - Set your objectives